How to release software effectively and efficiently? Which methodology should we use? It is a question which we have been facing ever since.

 So, the moment they want to make any change in the source code.

-They can go ahead and make a commit in the shared repository and can even update their working.
+They can go ahead and make a commit in the shared repository and can even update their work.

 But the problem is that this tool is not locally available.
 And we need to connect it to a network for performing any action.

-And this tool doesn’t need an internet connection, instead, this tool used a remote server.
-There, the developers access the data via a hard drive which eases in lost data recovery as well.
+And this tool doesn’t need an internet connection, instead, this tool uses a remote server.
+There, the developers access the data via a hard drive which eases lost data recovery as well.

 Continuous integration is all about building your application continuously.
 This phase includes everything from compiling your code, validating it, code review, unit testing, integration testing, and packaging your application.

-The teams can easily detect the problems early as every commit which makes in the repository is built.
+The teams can easily detect the problems early as every commit which is made in the repository is built.
 Suppose any developer made a change in the source code, a continuous integration server can pull that code.

-Here, the entire software development takes lesser time.
+Here, the entire software development takes less time.
 That’s why the software can be completely developed and delivered at the earliest.
-In the Continuous integration, the developers use SVN, Git, Mercurial, JIRA, CVS to create different forms of the code.
-They send it for testing phase.
+In Continuous integration, the developers use SVN, Git, Mercurial, JIRA, CVS to create different forms of the code.
+They send it to the testing phase.

 After the integration phase, comes the delivery phase.
 There, the developers add new functionality with the existing code.
 And then, the testing phase takes place to update the new code.

-The application will be deployed on the test servers to check whether the requirements of the user met or not and to check bugs as well.
-The tools like Selenium helps in performing automation testing.
+The application will be deployed on the test servers to check whether the requirements of the user are met or not and to check bugs as well.
+Tools like Selenium help in performing automation testing.

 After delivery, the code will be deployed on all the servers for release.
-It is performed in such a manner that any changes made any time in the code, should not affect the functioning of a high traffic website.
+It is performed in such a manner that any changes made at any time in the code should not affect the functioning of a high-traffic website.
 We will be using Configuration management and containerization tools.